-Doncaster households are provided with a free hazardous waste collection service, the service is only provided once or twice a year (dependant on demand).
+We offer Doncaster households a hazardous waste collection service.
+This service is provided once or twice a year and is dependant on demand.

 What is hazardous waste?

-Doncaster Council does permit the free disposal of asbestos (cement bonded only) e.g asbestos used in the construction of garages, sheds, gutters and fall pipes, etc. We will only accept asbestos generated as a result of DIY work undertaken by you at your own home.
-Restrictions apply.
+We offer free disposal of asbestos (cement bonded only) and other solid items which are known to contain asbestos, eg Marley floor tiles, old toilet cisterns.
+We will only accept asbestos generated as a result of DIY work undertaken by you at your own home.
+Restrictions on quantity apply.

-Asbestos is only accepted at our Armthorpe Household Waste Recycling Centre site having been pre-booked with the council.
+Asbestos disposal is only allowed at our Armthorpe site by pre-booked appointment made through the council.

 For more information view the:

 Paints can contain hazardous chemicals which must not be poured down the drain.
 For what to do with your paint, please read the following:

 - in order to comply with Environment Agency guidelines all water-based liquid paint must be made solid by adding sand, soil, sawdust or cat litter and left to air-dry to solidify it before being disposed of at a Household Waste Recycling Centre.